Radcliffe & Maconie

-Radcliffe & Maconie is a weekend radio programme broadcast on BBC Radio 6 Music in the United Kingdom and via the internet.
-It runs from 8-10 a.m. on Saturday and Sunday, and is presented by Mark Radcliffe and Stuart Maconie.
+Radcliffe & Maconie is a British radio programme presented by Mark Radcliffe and Stuart Maconie, and broadcast on BBC Radio 6 Music on weekend mornings from 8-10 a.m.
 The show originally ran on BBC Radio 2 from 16 April 2007 until 23 March 2011, where it was known as The Radcliffe and Maconie Show.
 Originally broadcast on weekday afternoons, the current 6 Music show broadcasts from the BBC's MediaCityUK in Salford, Greater Manchester.
 The duo celebrated the 10th anniversary of the show and broadcasting together on 17 April 2017.
 The show moved to the weekend breakfast slot in January 2019.

 History

 Mark Radcliffe had previously broadcast a solo show on Radio 2 from June 2004 after transferring from BBC Radio 1 the previous March, whilst Maconie had also broadcast various shows for the network as well as 6 Music.

 The Radio 2 show was broadcast four nights a week (Monday to Thursday) until 8 April 2010, when the Thursday night show was given over to In Concert, a music programme featuring repeats of old live concerts.
 This was carried out as a response to the BBC Trust, which dictated that Radio 2 must feature more live music.
 Radio 2 controller Bob Shennan made the decision to cut one of Radcliffe & Maconie's shows in order to make way for the repeats featured within 'In Concert'.

 On 1 February 2011, it was announced that the pair were to move to BBC Radio 6 Music to present a weekday show, starting on 4 April.
 The final show on Radio 2 was broadcast on 23 March and featured live music from Manic Street Preachers.
 The BBC Radio 6 Music weekday show ran from 4 April 2011 until 21 December 2018.
 Radcliffe took a break from broadcasting in early October 2018 after he had announced he was receiving treatment for cancer.
 The final weekday show was presented by Maconie only, although Radcliffe made a short appearance announcing that he would be returning in February 2019 to re-join Maconie on the new weekend breakfast show, which began on 12 January.